dSalazar10/App-Udagram/README.md

 - Login
 - Add image/comment

-4) Deploying a Nodejs + Python RestAPI server with the Image_Filter_Server
+4) Deploying a secong Nodejs/Express RestAPI server with the Image_Filter_Server
-- Image processing with Jimp based on queries
+- Image processing with Jimp based on RESTful queries

 Click into each of the folders for more information.